AdditiveScrambler

 compound module

-Scrambler module converts an input string into a seemingly random output string of the same length.
+The Scrambler module converts an input string into a seemingly random output string of the same length.

-The seed parameter represents the initial contents of the shift registers which is a binary sequence, for example seed = "1011101".
+The seed parameter represents the initial contents of the shift registers which is a binary sequence, for example, seed = "1011101".

 The generator polynomial describes how the registers connect to the modulo 2 adder in the scrambler's hardware implementation.
-The links between the shift registers and a modulo 2 adder can be described with a polynomial in the following way: the x^7 + x^4 + 1 polynomial selects two registers: the 7th register and 4th register, and gives their contents as an input to the modulo 2 adder.
+The links between the shift registers and a modulo 2 adder can be described with a polynomial in the following way: the x^7 + x^4 + 1 polynomial selects two registers: the 7th register and the 4th register, and gives their contents as an input to the modulo 2 adder.
 The string representation of this polynomial is "0001001".
-The length of this string equals to deg(generatorPolynomial) and each 1 bits at the ith position indicate that the x^i term has a 1 coefficient.
-Similarly, 0 bit indicates a zero coefficient.
+The length of this string equals the degree of the generatorPolynomial and each 1 bit at the ith position indicates that the x^i term has a 1 coefficient.
+Similarly, a 0 bit indicates a zero coefficient.

 Inheritance diagram